AnthonyRuggero/GameAbility2022/README.md

 Ruggero Anthony, Giordano Samuele, Pellegrino Simone

-Hi everybody, this is our logo.
+Hi everybody, our team name is BOVES INDOMITI and this is our logo.

 ![This is our logo](https://github.com/AnthonyRuggero/GameAbility2022/blob/main/BOVES.png)

-We are 3 classmates